smattymatty/mathew-storm-site/philo_content/ixion/t.md

 Hera blinked.
 "What?"

 "No. I don't want it that way."
 He stepped back, putting distance between them.
 "I didn't come here to fuck into status.
 I came here to earn recognition."

 "Those are the same thing."

 "They're not."
 Ixion was surprised by the certainty in his own voice.
 "Going along with you would make me your consort.
 Your attachment.
 I'd still be mortal, just... decorated with divine connection."

 "Most mortals would consider that an improvement."

-"Most mortals haven't spent three years building something that matters  through actual work."
+"Most mortals haven't spent three years building something that matters ."
 He moved toward the garden exit.
 "Thank you for the offer.
-But I'll earn my equality the hard way."
+But I'll earn my divinity the hard way."

 Hera's expression shifted through several emotions: surprise, calculation, something almost like respect.